-A lack of radiation makes the technique more acceptable.
 It is non-invasive and quick when compared to MRI and also has the advantage of being able to be performed as part of a normal assessment.

 In terms of many tendon and ligament injuries ultrasound is able to give more accurate information than any other modality.
 It is also very useful for assessing the dimensions of specific nerves (for example, the Median Nerve in Carpal Tunnel Syndrome).

 Additionally ultrasound is unique in that scanning occurs in real-time making it possible to discuss reproduction of symptoms with the patient, and to view dynamic images of the structures under examination.

 Ultrasound also allows us to view inflammation and the process of ‘neovascularity’ which can be associated with tendon pain and damage.